 Then evaluate page load times.
 If your site is slow, visitors will bounce and Google will penalize you.
 Compress images, minify code, and consider caching to speed things up.

 Heading tags, alt image attributes, and internal linking are also important for SEO.
 Heading tags tell search engines what content is most important.
 Alt tags give context to images.
-And internal links pass authority to other pages on your site.
+Internal links pass authority to other pages on your site.

 By auditing your technical SEO, you’ll uncover weaknesses in your strategy and make improvements that translate into higher search rankings and more traffic.
 Put in the work now and reap the long-term rewards!